MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaEntitlementManagementConnectedOrganizationInternalSponsorByRef.md

 The internal sponsors are a set of users who can approve requests on behalf of other users from that connected organization.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEntitlementManagementConnectedOrganizationInternalSponsorByRef](/powershell/module/Microsoft.Graph.Identity.Governance/Remove-MgEntitlementManagementConnectedOrganizationInternalSponsorByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)